apache/axis-axis2-java-core/modules/tool/axis2-xsd2java-maven-plugin/src/site/markdown/usage.md

     </build>

 The plugin will be invoked automatically in the generate-sources phase.
-You can also invoke it directly from the command line by running the command

-    mvn xsd2java:xsd2java

-# The XSD2Java Goal

-The plugin reads the specified XSD files and creates the matching Axis2 ADB Java bean classes.
+It reads the specified XSD files and creates the matching Axis2 ADB Java bean classes.
 The mapping from XSD target-namespaces to Java packages is specified with the `namespaceMappings` configuration element above.

-See the detailed documentation on [properties](xsd2java-mojo.html) for how to configure the goal.
+See the detailed documentation on [properties](generate-sources-mojo.html) for how to configure the goal.